Various types of molds can be used to manufacture medical devices, including injection molding, blow molding, and thermoforming.

 Minimal operational difficulties & less maintenance

-3plate mold: Three plate injection mold consists of two parting planes and mold splits into three sections.
+3plate mold: Three plate injection mold consists of two parting planes and splits into three sections.
 Therefore runners and components can be located on different parting planes.
-In three plate molds, the runner is ejected separately to the molded part.
+The runner is ejected separately to the molded part in three plate molds.
 Therefore automatic de-gating is possible.
-Its application includes the positioning of the runner system in different planes to injection location and automatic de-gating.
+Its application includes positioning the runner system in different planes to injection location and automatic de-gating.
 Three plate mold will open two steps to achieve some function or requirements of the plastic molding part.
-Like point gate, cavity sliders etc, and also add some components to achieve the different steps. and could added other structures, like sliders, angle sliders, lifters, angle lifters etc more complex structures to achieve the products structure.
+Add components like point gates, cavity sliders, etc., to achieve the different steps.
+And could add more complex structures, like sliders, angle sliders, lifters, angles, etc., to achieve the product’s structure.

 The advantages Of three Plate Mold

 Reverse mold: Reverse mold is to turn around the mold and inject from the ejector side.
 This structure needs to consider how to eject the products, then add two cylinders on eject plates to achieve this function.

 Talking from runner types, there have cold runner systems and hot runner systems:

 Cold runner system: Cold runner is after injection molding machine melt are the runner at the mold steel, normally, cold runner with long runner and waste much raw material, reducing the molding pressure.